tb-dhk/suwaho-ngim/01 phonology.md

 # syllable structure
-the syllable structure is (I)(M)V(C) for the first syllable, and I(M)V(C) for all others. the following combinations are not allowed:
+the syllable structure is (I)(M)V(C) for the first syllable, and I(M)V(C) for all others.
-- MV pairs wu, wo, ji
+MV pairs wu, wo, ji are not allowed, while adjacent vowels are not allowed in native words but allowed for loanwordsx
-- adjacent vowels
 ```
 V = a e i o ō u ə
 I = p t k b d g m n ŋ f s h l